 (6) Indicate the source, amount, and percentage of non-Federal matching funds for the proposed FD/Construction project.
 The sum of the figures below should equal the amount provided in Section C.5.
 Click on the gray boxes to select the appropriate response from the lists provided in type of source, status of funding, and type of funds.
 Dollar figures must be rounded to the nearest whole dollar.
 Also, list the percentage of the total project cost represented by each non-Federal funding source.
 Provide supporting documentation that will allow FRA to verify each funding source, any documentation not available online should be submitted with the application package and listed in Section G.2 of this application.

-Non-Federal Match Funding Sources Type of Source Status of Funding 2 Type of Funds Dollar Amount % of Total Project Cost Describe Any Supporting Documentation to Help FRA Verify Funding Source Union Pacific Railroad private Comtd. private \$ 1,268,921.00 20 % Service Outcomes Agreement Sum of Non-Federal Funding Sources \$ 1,268,921.00 20% N/A

-Sum of Non-Federal Funding Sources \$ 1,208,921.00 20% IN/A Indicate whether the proposed activities in this application are also included as a component project or phase in a Service Development Program application submitted concurrently.
-Yes, all of the activities in this application have also been submitted as a component project or phase of a Service Development Program application.
-Yes, some of the activities within this application have also been submitted as a component project or phase of a Service Development Program application.
-No, this application and its proposed activities have not been submitted as a component project or phase of a Service Development Program application.
-Indicate the name of the corridor where the project is located and identify the start and end points as well as major integral cities along the route.
-Kansas City to St. Louis Union Pacific Corridor (begin at Milepost 6.9 on KC Terminal, continue over UP for 283 miles and ends at Milepost 0.0 at St. Louis Terminal).
+Non-Federal Match Funding Sources Type of Source Status of Funding 2 Type of Funds Dollar Amount % of Total Project Cost Describe Any Supporting Documentation to Help FRA Verify Funding Source Union Pacific Railroad private Comtd. private \$ 992,660.00 20 % Service Outcomes Agreement Sum of Non-Fede ral Funding Sources \$ 992,660.00 20% N/A Development Program applie Yes, all of the activities in the Program application.
+Yes, some of the activities Development Program applied Yes, some of the activities within this application have also been submitted as a component project or phase of a Service Development Program application.
+No, this application and its proposed activities have not been submitted as a component project or phase of a Service (8) Indicate the name of the corridor where the project is located and identify the start and end points as well as major integral cities along the route.
+Kansas City to St. Louis Union Pacific Corridor (begin at Milepost 6.9 on KC Terminal, continues over UP for 283 miles and ends at Milepost 0.0 at St. Louis Terminal).
 Major cities are Kansas City, Sedalia, Jefferson City, Kirkwood and St. Louis.
 This is a federally designated high-speed rail corridor.
-Describe the project location, using municipal names, mileposts, control points, or other identifiable features such as longitude and latitude coordinates.
+(9) Describe the project location, using municipal names, mileposts, control points, or other identifiable features such as longitude and latitude coordinates.
 If available, please provide a project GIS shapefile (.shp) as supporting documentation.
 This document must be listed in Section G.2 of this application.
-On UP Jefferson City Subdivision in double track area, MP 113.3 near Bonnots Mill, Osage County, Missouri, entirely within the state of Missouri.
-Provide an abstract outlining the proposed FD/Construction project.
-Briefly summarize the project narrative provided in the Statement of Work in 4-6 sentences.
-Capture the major milestones, outcomes, and anticipated benefits that will result from the completion of the individual project.
+On UP Jefferson City Subdivision double track area, MP 81.8, Hermann, Missouri, Gasconade County, Missouri, entirely within the state of Missouri.
+Install a no. 20 universal PO crossover at 15 foot track centers due to rock cuts to eliminate an existing 18.2-mile gap between current crossovers.
+(10) Provide an abstract outlining Statement of Work in 4-6 sente completion of the individual pr ences.
+Cap